Actively Recruiting

 - Active infectious disease

-- Autoimmune diseases including Wegener's disease, Takayasu vasculitis, ANCA vasculitis, rheumatoid arthritis, lupus erythematosus, periarteritis nodosa
+- Autoimmune disease such as Wegener's disease, Takayasu vasculitis, ANCA vasculitis, rheumatoid arthritis, lupus erythematosus, or periarteritis nodosa

-- Systemic corticosteroid therapy for more than 10 days at high dose (over 0.5 mg/kg/day of prednisone)
+- Systemic corticosteroid therapy over 10 days at high dose (>0.5 mg/kg/day prednisone)

 - Contraindication to MRI